JessieChiu1/Misfit_Client/README.md

     - Further Optimizations to make sure the website runs smoothly

 ## Note
-- I am aware that clicking on the **Heart** is triggering a re-render and closing the comment box.
-I am looking into ways to resolve this issue
+- I am aware that the login/signin doesn't work on mobile phone because I am storing the token via localstorage.
+I am looking to change up the authentication functionality to combat this issue.